bebo-dot-dev/m3u-epg-editor/README.md

-                        An optional offset value applied to the Tvheadend tvh-chnum attribute within each channel group --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+                        An optional offset value applied to the Tvheadend tvh-chnum attribute within each channel group --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data --no_sort, -ns        Optionally disable all channel sorting functionality --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file are to be stored --outfilename [OUTFILENAME], -f [OUTFILENAME]